 Figure 1 - (a) Surround-See enables peripheral 'sight' on smartphones by means of an omni-directional mirror attached to the mobile device's front facing camera. (b) Surround-See image shows the corresponding scene. (c) The unwrapped image can be used for recognizing the device's peripheral environment (after removing the user's body - shaded in red) The scenario below captures some of the rich applications Surround-See enables.
 John, a professional is often using his mobile device.
 In the morning, he reads the news on Surround-See while his car engine warms-up.
-Recognizing this, Surround-See triggers a reminder on the danger of eves-busy mobile use and driving.
+Recognizing this, Surround-See triggers a reminder on the danger of eyes-busy mobile use and driving.
 Later, as he settles into his office while checking email on Surround-See, he points at the speakers in the office, which Surround-See recognizes and provides a control panel to increase the speakers' volume.
 Laura, a colleague enters his office and asks about his weekend.
-John picks up his smartphone to show Laura pictures on the phone which Surround-See show Laura pictures on the providence of the reorients as the device is positioned closer to the restau and while to have draws using a stylus and his finger to erase b th pice, ch are recognized as distinct by Surround-See.
+John picks up his smartphone to show Laura pictures on the phone which Surround-See reorients as the device is positioned closer un Leure Feelly, Laura asks John for directions to the restau unit which John draws using a stylus and his finger to eras that provide are recognized as distinct by Surround-Sec.
 Shortly after doing some work he decides to step out for only a few